synterrr/ExChat/README.md

 # ExChat
-Hey 👋👋 this is a simple live chat written in elixir.
+The objective of this project was to gain experience in the Elixir language, in this case I used Phoenix (elixir web-framework) and Ecto.

-# INSTALATION
+## INSTALATION

 To run you need to have postgreSQL installed in you computer and run the following commands: